beejhuff/Magento-FastIndexer/README.md

 Still closed source.
 Currently maintained in a private repo on bitbucket.

-Makes indexing of your Magento store around x% faster!
+Makes indexing of your Magento store around x times faster!

 Install (via modman)